A Guide to Base Running Drills

 Any player wishing to excel in baseball needs to know how to capitalize on any defensive error their opponents may make.
 A key ingredient to any team making winning a game can be credited to their ability to possess base running skills and avoid making suicidal mistakes in their attempt to score a run.

-To better learn how to perform offensively, one is required to take a serious interest in practice that can help him identify a loophole in the opponent’s defense and capitalize to help his team score more runs.
+To better learn how to perform offensively, one is required to take a serious interest in practice that can help him identify a loophole in the opponent’s defense and capitalize on helping his team score more runs.
 This can be achieved by doing several base-running drills.
+Base Running Drills

 Base Running Drills